louisnikai/vue-js-entender/README.md

 # Getting started

-This package can extend JS native objects for vue.
+This package should extend JS native objects for vue.

 1. Install the package:
 ```